Aztic/Harpy-Bot/README.md

 # Twitter-Images-Bot
-An discord bot that post all images of desired twitter user in desired Discord channels
+A discord bot that post all images of desired twitter user in desired Discord channels

 ## Requirements
 - [discord.js](https://discord.js.org)